Technology / Data

 • Companies that have more than 250 employees

-• Companies who have less than 250 employees, but process data that can affect consumers' rights and freedoms.
+• Companies that have less than 250 employees, but process data that can affect consumers' rights and freedoms.
 Almost every company falls under this category.

 In a nutshell, any big company (> 250 employees) and most small companies that operate in the EU need a GDPR strategy.